What are the Relevant Activities Under Economic Substance Regulations in the UAE?

 - ‘Insuring or re-insuring against risk and providing Insurance Business services to customers

 - Underwriting insurance and reinsurance

-Insurance brokers, agents, and other UAE entities providing insurance-related services that do not involve the insured risk are not considered as conducting insurance business activity as per the ESR guidelines.
+Insurance brokers, agents, and other UAE entities providing insurance-related services that do not involve the insured risk are not considered as conducting insurance business activity (not relevant activity) as per the ESR guidelines.

 3. Investment Fund Management Business

-The entities that provide discretionary investment management services such as investment, disinvestment, and risk are termed as investment fund management businesses under the ESR.
+The entities that provide discretionary investment management services such as investment, disinvestment, and risk are termed as investment fund management businesses under the ESR relevant activity.
 If the UAE business is only engaged in providing fund administration, custodian, investment advisory, then it doesn’t come under the definition of the investment fund management businesses as per the ESR

 The activities under the investment fund management business include